rabbitmq/rabbitmq-website/site/release-notes/README-3.2.3.txt

       sending many/large messages to a mirrored queue (since 2.6.0) 25925 remove extraneous service parameters when installing on windows (since 1.5.0)
+25929 prevent error being logged when connection is closed while it is still
+      being opened (since 1.0.0)

 federation plugin